rsdoiel/antenna/archives/2024/north_america_2024.43.md

 This meeting – the first Oval Office visit by a Slovenian leader in 18 years – is “a particularly important legacy of Biden's administration,” said Wojciech Przybylski, editor-in-chief of Warsaw-based think tank Visegrad Insight.

 “Slovenia is also a major stakeholder in the development of other Southeastern European countries of the Balkan region, where the U.S. is investing heavily to make Europe whole and free from wars and autocratic rule,” he told VOA via email.

-“From a geopolitical point of view, Russian influence and even more important Chinese influence, including Beijing's ambitions to be the dominant player in the Slovenian port of Koper, a major port on the Adriatic Sea, is an important backdrop to the discussions on the economic security of Central and Eastern Europe.”
+“From a geopolitical point of view, Russian influence and even more important Chinese influence, including Beijing's ambitions to be the dominant player in the Slovenian port of Koper, a major port on the Adriatic Sea, is an important backdrop to the discussions on the economic security of Central and Eastern Europe," he said.

-Analyst Donatienne Ruy of the Center for Strategic and International Studies told VOA by email that Golob’s visit is “an important recognition of the small country’s contributions to transatlantic relations, as both a NATO and an EU member.”
+Donatienne Ruy, an analyst at the Center for Strategic and International Studies, told VOA by email that Golob’s visit is “an important recognition of the small country’s contributions to transatlantic relations, as both a NATO and an EU member.”

 Slovenia, she said, is using its rotating presidency of the U.N.
-Security Council to support Ukraine and is an “anchor for the Western Balkans region” and it could soon play a big role in helming the European Commission’s enlargement efforts, as the top diplomat in line for the job is a left-leaning Slovene.
+Security Council to support Ukraine and is an “anchor for the Western Balkans region.”
+And the country could soon play a big role in helming the European Commission’s enlargement efforts, as the top diplomat in line for the job is a left-leaning Slovene.

-The nation hasn’t always held liberal stances, she said.
+The nation hasn’t always held liberal stances, Ruy said.

 “The country itself has seen ups and downs in governance in its post-Communist history, most recently under former Prime Minister Janez Jansa, who adopted an illiberal populist stance — he threatened the independence of the media and regularly attacked his opponents [rhetorically],” she said.

 “The current government has been a more positive actor both on governance and democracy issues and as an EU member, which the White House visit likely acknowledges.”

+Dalibor Rohac, a senior fellow at the American Enterprise Institute, was less complimentary.

+“I don't see a lot of reasons for rewarding Slovenia's PM with a visit to the Oval Office,” he wrote to VOA by email.
+“Slovenia has made little progress in bringing up its defense spending.
+It is not embarking on massive purchases of U.S.-made equipment.

+“Even in the EU context, the government has taken an extreme position against Israel.
+The Prime Minister himself has faced domestic controversy, including a criminal complaint for interfering with a police investigation.
+In short, I don't see much upside to Biden's doing this at this moment.”

 VOA asked representatives from the campaign of former President Donald Trump if he planned to meet with Golob during his U.S. visit.
 Former first lady Melania Trump was born in the southern Slovenian city of Novo Mesto.
 The campaign did not reply.